 Payment for the session can be made through check, credit card or cash.
 I will collect the fee at the end of our session.
 On your request I will give you a superbill that you can submit to your insurance company (if they cover therapy).
-The fee per individual session is $125.
+The fee per 50 minute session is $125.
 If these rates are not affordable for you, speak to me about scholarship rates or referrals.

 People choose to come to psychotherapy because there is something in their life that they would like to change or achieve.
 Here are some reasons my clients have given for seeking therapy: